conterra/mapapps-welcome/README.md

             "checkboxText": "Your checkbox text",
             "imgUrl": "Your Image URL",
             "imgHeight": "150px",
-            "accept": false, //if set to true the window will be transformed to a disclaimer window }
+            "accept": false, // if set to true the window will be transformed to a disclaimer window, "expirationTime": 7
+        }
     },
     "templates": {